-The most common mole pest in home landscapes is the eastern mole.
-Its range consist of the eastern and central portions of the U.S. Eastern moles are 5 1/2 to 8 inches long.
+The most common moles in home landscapes is the eastern mole.
+Its range consists of the eastern and central portions of the U.S. Eastern moles are 5 1/2 to 8 inches long.
 The fur is charcoal gray with white or orange patches on the underside.
-The front feet are large, webbed and with claws for digging, while the snout is short with prominent nostrils.
+The front feet are large, webbed, and with claws for digging, while the snout is short with prominent nostrils.
 Moles do have eyes but they are hidden under their fur.
 They have no external ears and a short, hairless tail.

-Groundhogs are much larger with a head and body averaging 16 to 20 inches and a furry tail that is 4 to 7 inches.
-They have grayish brown fur, short legs on a stout body and front feet with long curved claws for digging burrows.
-Groundhogs range consist of north into areas of Alaska, southward to northern Alabama and southern Virginia and westward into northern Idaho.
+Groundhogs are much larger with a head and body averaging 16 to 20 inches long and a furry tail that is 4 to 7 inches in length.
+They have grayish-brown fur, short legs on a stout body, and front feet with long, curved claws for digging burrows.
+Groundhogs' range consists of northward into areas of Alaska, southward to northern Alabama and southern Virginia, and westward into northern Idaho.

 Moles spend most of their life underground and rarely come to the surface.
 They dig long tunnels from their dens while hunting insects such as white grubs and earthworms, but they also eat some plant material such as tubers and seeds.
 Moles are active year-round.

 Groundhogs come out of their dens to feed mainly in the early morning and evening hours.
 They are herbivores that eat a variety of vegetables and grasses.
 Groundhogs can be active during daylight hours and are sometimes observed basking in the sun on warm days.
-They communicate through distinctive sounds including whistles, squeals, clicks and barks.
-Groundhogs hibernate in winter months.
+They communicate through distinctive sounds, including whistles, squeals, clicks, and barks.
+Groundhogs hibernate during winter months.

 Moles dig tunnels about 5 to 8 inches below the surface of the soil.
 The tunnels are about 1 1/2 inches in diameter and connect to underground dens or chambers.
-The excavated soil is often thrown out, creating small mounds of dirt or molehills.
-The molehills are usually 4 to 8 inches high.
-The mole tunnels can be identified by ridged-up surfaces of soil that can be followed.
+The excavated soil is often thrown out, creating small mounds of dirt or molehills that are usually 4 to 8 inches high.
+The mole tunnels can be identified by ridges in the surface of the soil that can be followed.

 The main opening of a groundhog burrow is 10 to 12 inches with a mound of dirt in front.
-They are often near a tree base, building foundation or fence.
+They are often located near a tree base, building foundation, or fence.
 Secondary entrances may be present that do not have the thrown-out dirt mounds.
-Groundhog tunnels are as deep as 5 feet and range in length from 8 to 66 feet.
+Tunnels excavated by groundhogs are as deep as 5 feet and range in length from 8 to 66 feet.
 The tunnels are too deep to be followed like mole tunnels.

 Surveying the Damage

-Moles eat harmful lawn pests such as white grubs, but many people do not like the unsightly raised tunnels and molehills they create in manicured landscapes.
+Moles are insectivores that eat harmful lawn pests such as white grubs, but many people do not like the unsightly raised tunnels and molehills they create in manicured landscapes.
 They may damage plant roots as they dig tunnels.
-Voles and mice often use excavated mole tunnels as passageways and cause damage by eating seeds, roots and tubers.
+Voles and mice often use excavated mole tunnels as passageways and cause damage by eating seeds, roots, and tubers.

 If you or your pet is bitten by a groundhog, seek treatment for rabies as a precaution.

 Consider tolerating the presence of the mole or groundhog.
-Moles eat lawn pests and help aerate the soil.
-Groundhogs are a natural part of the ecosystem and food source for foxes, hawks and eagles.
+Moles eat lawn pests and help to aerate the soil.
+Groundhogs are a natural part of the ecosystem and a food source for foxes, hawks, and eagles.